LiuGangKingston/FORTRAN-CSV-TIKZ/README.md

     startingunitforsplitfiles = 30

     ...
     !
-To open files "iterated.alldata.1.csv", "iterated.alldata.2.csv", "iterated.alldata.3.csv", ...,
+The next routine call will open files "iterated.alldata.1.csv", !                                       "iterated.alldata.2.csv",
+    !                                       "iterated.alldata.3.csv",
+    !                                        ...,
-    ! till the last needed one, with unit numbers 30, 31, 32, ... respectively:
+    !                                        till the last needed one,
+    ! with unit numbers 30, 31, 32, ... respectively:
     call filegroupsetupandopen(groupnumber, 'iterated.alldata.', startingunitforsplitfiles, startingline,&
                               &totallines, datalinesineachfile)

     !
-The long string will be outputted into all the above files: call firstlinetoafilegroup(groupnumber,'correspondingvariablenamesseparatedbycommaswithoutanyingelse')
+The next routine call will output the long string into all the above files as the top line: call firstlinetoafilegroup(groupnumber,'correspondingvariablenamesseparatedbycommaswithoutanyingelse')

     do i = startingline, totallines
         ...

-        u = pickunitinafilegroup(groupnumber, i) !
-Get the unit number of the specific file, based on "i" value. write(u,"(1x,2(i10,','),19(f20.8, ','),a)") thevariables, picktikzcolor(i)
+        !
+The next function will return the unit number of the specific file, based on "i" value. u = pickunitinafilegroup(groupnumber, i)
+        write(u,"(1x,2(i10,','),19(f20.8, ','),a)") thevariables, picktikzcolor(i)
     end do

-    call filegroupclose(groupnumber)  !
-All files in the group will be closed.
+    !
+The next routine call will close all files in the group. call filegroupclose(groupnumber)

 It is used in example01.500beams.data.split and example02.ellipsoidal.